 Taking care of your furnace can go a long way in the months in between furnace service appointments.
-One of the easiest, and essential, ways to take care of your furnace is by changing your furnace filter.
-Having a clogged air filter could contribute to a variety of unfavorable concerns for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills every month.
+One of the easiest, and essential, ways to care for your furnace lies in replacing your furnace filter.
+Having a dirty air filter could contribute to a variety of unfavorable concerns for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills every month.

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters normally need to be changed every month and 3 inch filters ought to be swapped out every three months, based on the recommendations of the filter manufacturer.
+1 inch filters typically need to be replaced every month and 3 inch filters ought to be swapped out every three months, depending on the recommendations of the filter maker.

-- Home habits: if you have pets in your home, it may make sense to switch out your filter more often due to pet dander.
-If you have someone in the house that deals with allergies or asthma, think about replacing your home’s air filter more frequently to help ease their symptoms.
+- Home habits: if you have pets in your home, it might make sense to switch out your filter more often because of pet dander.
+If someone in your family deals with allergies or asthma, consider replacing your home’s air filter more often to help with their symptoms.

-Now you’re probably wondering how to change your furnace filter.
-More than likely, this will change depending on what furnace you have, but normally:
+Now you’re likely wondering how to replace your furnace filter.
+More than likely, this will change depending on what furnace you have, but typically:

-At A-PLUS Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or set up an appointment with us online.
+At A-PLUS Service Experts, we offer membership plans that include changing out standard furnace filters.
+Give us a call today at 301-747-3140 or set up an appointment with us online.

-- Open or remove the air filter panel around the bottom of your furnace to reveal an open compartment.
+- Open or take off the air filter panel around the bottom of your furnace to uncover an open compartment.

 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal supports.

-- There will be a bit of space to move your filter back and forth that allows you to bring down one end of the filter and pull it out of the compartment.
+- There will be a little space to move your filter back and forth that allows you to bring down one end of the filter and pull it out of the compartment.

-- When putting in the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to make sure you’re installing the filter in the right direction.
-In the majority of cases, the arrow should point to the main part (or top) of the furnace.
+- When putting in the new filter, inspect the perimeter of the filter for an arrow that indicates the air flow direction, to ensure you’re installing the filter in the right direction.
+In most cases, the arrow should point towards the main part (or top) of the furnace.